Bed bugs are becoming a growing problem in Monmouth and Ocean County, NJ hotels, homes, businesses, and apartments.

-Because of their diminutive size, secretive nature and the fact that only 50% of people react to bed bug bites, many people never realize they’ve been exposed to bed bugs until after a serious infestation develops.
+Because of their diminutive size, secretive nature and the fact that only 50% of people react to their bites, many people never realize they’ve been exposed to these hard to treat pests until after a serious infestation develops.
 A nuisance pest not known to transmit disease as of yet, bed bugs do however harbor dangerous pathogens including HIV and hepatitis B.

 Bed bugs hide deep in tiny cracks and crevices in and near their victims’ beds.
 Look for adult bugs, shed exoskeletons and telltale black fecal smears along the welts and tufts of mattresses, under the fabric covering box springs, behind headboards, along baseboards and under nightstand drawers.

 Bed bugs may also harbor behind picture frames, under loose wallpaper and inside alarm clocks, iPods, TVs or lamps.
-When infestations are severe, bed bugs may be seen gathering on walls or ceilings near heating ducts and a ripe raspberry scent may be noticeable.
-Infestations in apartment buildings, hotels, schools and nursing homes are particularly difficult to control as bed bugs spread readily on clothing and cleaning carts and through ducts, wall voids and utility conduits.
+When infestations are severe, they may be seen gathering on walls or ceilings near heating ducts and a ripe raspberry scent may be noticeable.
+Infestations in apartment buildings, hotels, schools and nursing homes are particularly difficult to control as they spread readily on clothing and cleaning carts and through ducts, wall voids and utility conduits.

 What To Do If You Get Bed Bugs